Mathias Hoppe

 About me

-Since 2023 I work as assistant professor in fusion plasma physics at the School of Electrical Engineering and Computer Science (EECS).
-Aside from research, I'm also responsible for the course ED1100 Engineering Science (7,5 hp) and is the Degree Project coordinator at the Department of Electrical Engineering.
+Since 2023 I work as assistant professor in fusion plasma physics at the School of Electrical Engineering and Computer Science (EECS) and leads the group on fast electron physics.
+Aside from research, I'm also responsible for the course ED1100 Engineering Science (7,5 hp) and is the Director of Studies for 2nd cycle (masters level) degree projects in Electrical Engineering at EECS.

 Research